infinimesh/infinimesh/README.md

 # Infinimesh Platform
-Infinimesh Platform is an opinionated Platform to connect IoT devices securely.
+Infinimesh Platform is an opinionated multi-tenant hyperscale Platform to connect IoT devices securely.
+It features a unique Graph-based authorization system, allowing users & engineers to create arbitrary hierarchical ontologies, with the possibility to scope permissions down to single sub-devices to specific users (e.g. suppliers).
 It exposes simple to consume RESTful & gRPC APIs with both high-level (e.g. device shadow) and low-level (sending messages) concepts.
 Infinimesh Platform is open source and fully cloud native.
-No vendor lock-in - run it yourself on Kubernetes or use our SaaS offering (TBA).
+No vendor lock-in - run it yourself on Kubernetes or use our SaaS offering.

 ![asciicinema](asciicast.gif)

+## Project status
+Infinimesh is currently under heavy development.
+APIs are alpha and may change at any time.
+Many components are already available: MQTT Bridge, State management, Graph-based permission management, Device-to-Cloud and Cloud-to-Device messages.
+A kubernetes operator is also available, which is in an early stage.
+The simplest way to work with infinimesh is by using our SaaS offering: register [here](https://www.infinimesh.io/signup.html) for free.
 ## Build status
 [![CircleCI](https://img.shields.io/circleci/project/github/infinimesh/infinimesh.svg)](https://circleci.com/gh/infinimesh/infinimesh/tree/master) [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Finfinimesh%2Finfinimesh.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Finfinimesh%2Finfinimesh?ref=badge_shield)
 [![GoReportCard](https://goreportcard.com/badge/github.com/infinimesh/infinimesh)](https://goreportcard.com/report/github.com/infinimesh/infinimesh)